Shah Afzal Biabani: Serving as an Imam

 Some members of the army contingent stationed at Hanamakonda waited upon the Qazi Saheb Afzal Biabani and requested him to lead them in Eid prayer at Hanamakonda.
 They brought a horse for his ride.
 He asked for two more horses for his friends.
 People were taken aback to see that those friends were the Hindu weavers riding along with him.
 He wanted to share the joys of Eid with his Hindu neighbours.

 Teachings

 Afzal Biabani used to teach his disciples high morals like simplicity, social equality and to serve people irrespective of their caste, creed, language, religion and region.
 For this reason many people belonging to different religions are devotees and followers.

 Thus he proved himself to be a symbol of national integration, communal harmony, social justice and protector of human rights.

-Even today, his shrine (Dargah) at Kazipet is much thronged and revered by Muslims, Hindus, Christians and Sikhs alike.
+His Dargah in Kazipet is continues to be a place of great devotion, drawing crowds of Muslims, Hindus, Christians, and Sikhs even in the present day.

 It is observed that most of the Hindu families of Kazipet and neighbouring villages bring the bride and bride-groom to this shrine (Dargah) immediately after the marriage to get the blessings for the newly married couple before they get to their homes.